Sam-Dragon/cloud/gcp/GCP.md

 - They are of two types
   - Internal: load balancers which communicate between VM's internal to network
+    - They can be used for TCP, UDP or HTTP(s) traffic
+    - For TCP/UDP, we will use Internal TCP/UDP Load Balancer
+    - For HTTP(S), we will use Internal HTTP(S) Load Balancer

   - External: load balancers which communicate between Internet & VM
+    - For HTTP(S), we will used External HTTP(S) Load Balancer (Global or Regional)
+    - For TCP, if SSL offload, we will use SSL Proxy Load Balancer else TCP Proxy LB if not External Network LB
+    - For UPD/ESP or ICMP, if SSL offload, we will use External Network LB

 > Components